k0T0z/gsoc24-blog/_posts/2024-09-23-google-summer-of-code-2024-week-18-and-19-wrapping-up-and-final-evaluation.markdown

 My final evaluation report: [Procedural Fragment Shader Generation Using Classic Machine Learning Google Summer Of Code 2024 Final Report](https://docs.google.com/document/d/1ahKWo3m9fgqAfR9a3cqaIA08Sns05O68nhalpMNjDd8/edit?usp=sharing).

-What an incredible journey this project has been!
+What an incredible journey this project has been with more than 15k newly added lines of code!
 While I wish I had more time to devote to it, I'm immensely proud of what I've accomplished and the knowledge I've gained.
 The challenges I encountered have only fueled my determination to continue developing this project beyond the Google Summer of Code program.
 Let me share some of the significant hurdles I overcame and what I learned from them.

 ## Major Challenges